kv8-A/DL_reproducibility_TransUNet/Reproducibility.md

 ```

 The next class that needs to be done is the transformer layer, this is thus the yellow block in the architecture overview.
-This transformer layers will consist out of two layer norms, and a multi-head self attention layer and the multilayer perception.
+These transformer layers will consist out of two-layer norms, and a multi-head self attention layer and the multilayer perception.
 First the multihead self attention class was written and can be seen here below.

 ``` python
 class Attention(nn.Module):